 (6) The ultimate fate of the Universe.
 To view this post click here.

-If you’ve enjoyed this post you might be interested to know that I have written a short e-book on the likelihood of there being extraterrestrial intelligent life and how humans have tried to find that life and make contact with it.
+If you’ve enjoyed this post you might be interested to know that I have written a short e-book on: the likelihood of there being extraterrestrial intelligent life and how humans have tried to find that life and make contact with it.
 It is based on a number of posts from my blog.
 The book is available to download from Amazon in Kindle format by clicking here.